 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 If you’re like most people, you’re looking forward to receiving your tax refund.
-In 2017, the IRS refunded roughly $323.9 billion to more than 111 million people for an average refund of $2,860.
+In 2019, the IRS refunded roughly $319 billion to more than 111 million people for an average refund of $2,860.

-Consider using some (or all) of your tax refund to build your emergency savings fund, or replenish it if you recently dipped into it.
+Consider using some (or all) of your tax refund to build your emergency savings fund — or replenish it, if you recently dipped into it.
 Ideally, you want to have enough saved in the account to keep you financially afloat for three to six months.
 Take stock of all of your monthly expenses so you can get a better idea of your savings goal.

 Student loan payments can be a frustrating expense, one that can hold people back from reaching other financial goals.
 Want to get closer to the end of that frustration?
 You could use your tax refund to make a larger-than-usual payment.
-That could put a dent in your principal balance and therefore bring you closer to life without student debt.
+That could put a dent in your principal balance and bring you closer to life without student debt.

 You might be more focused on planning for future financial goals rather than immediate needs.
 If that’s the case, consider allotting your funds to your retirement account.
 Using a share of or your entire refund to plan for your retirement could do your future self a big favor.
-Going this route allows your money to grow thanks to compound interest, and the contribution might be a big boost to your savings.
+Going this route allows your money to grow, thanks to compound interest — and the contribution might be a big boost to your savings.